teaghan/AI-Enhanced-Education/md_files/PlaylabAI.md

 - View conversations and message counts
 - Filter by app, user, or date range

-> **Note**: While you can see named data for workspace members, external users appear as anonymous for privacy.
+> **Note**: While you can see the names of users who have logged in, external users appear as anonymous.

 ![Screenshot showing the Activity tracking in Playlab](../playlab/screenshots/ss_activity.png)

 * * *

 ### Collecting Student Conversations
-Since students will be seen as "anonymous" users, students can share their conversations with you in two ways:
+Since students will be seen as "anonymous" users, you can have them share their conversations with you in two ways:

 1. **Share Link**
    - Click the Share button